 While taking safety measures such as, requiring facemasks, enforcing social distancing, providing hand sanitisers, and making structural adjustments, is good, it might not be enough.
-This because visitors might not feel safe to re-enter public institutions like museums unless they are aware of these changes.
+This is because visitors might not feel safe to re-enter public institutions like museums unless they are aware of these changes.
 You can make the public feel safe by communicating what you are doing to provide a safe and clean environment.
-This will go a long way to ensure visitors feel more comfortable to visit your facility.
+This will go a long way to ensure visitors feel more comfortable visiting your facility.

 3. Target local visitors and offer digital experiences